Bitvested/ta.web/README.md

-# Technical Analysis (await ta.web)
+# Technical Analysis (ta.web)

-await ta.web is a react compatible version of await ta.js (https://github.com/Bitvested/await ta.js).
+ta.web is a react compatible version of ta.js (https://github.com/Bitvested/ta.js).
-Not all await ta.js functions are compatible with this version!
+Not all ta.js functions are compatible with this version!

 ## Installation

 #### NPM
-Use the package manager npm to install await ta.web.
+Use the package manager npm to install ta.web.

 ```bash
 npm install ta.web --save